The CTSI is an innovative infrastructure to support and advance education, collaboration, and research in clinical and translational science.

 Mission & Strategic Aims

 The successful and rapid translation of fundamental discoveries into better health for our communities requires a clinical and translational science network that is robust, multidisciplinary, and national in scope.

-The mission of the CTSI, a unique academic-community partnership between five area academic institutions and three hospitals, is to develop an integrated, shared home for clinical and translational research and research training, hallmarked by a borderless, collaborative, synergistic, and investigator/community/patient-friendly, research environment that is functionally integrated into regional and national CTSA networks.
-The CTSI has five strategic aims:
+The mission of the CTSI, a unique academic-community partnership between four area academic institutions (Medical College of Wisconsin, University of Wisconsin at Milwaukee, Milwaukee School of Engineering, Marquette University; three hospitals (Froedtert Hospital, Children’s Wisconsin; Zablocki VA Medical Center); and Versiti Blood Center of Wisconsin, is to develop an integrated, shared home for clinical and translational research, education and training, hallmarked by a borderless, collaborative, synergistic, and investigator/community/patient-friendly environment that is functionally integrated into local, regional and national CTSA networks.

 - To empower the southeast Wisconsin CTSA hub to play a major role in the clinical and translational research agenda of the nation.